Skip to main content

 });

-// -- Infer the type of variable by it's `type`
+// -- Infer the type of variable by its `type`

 switch (result.type) {